Causes of Childhood Disorders

 Neurodevelopmental Disorders in Children

-These disorders primarily affect how the brain develops and functions.
-This influences behavior, learning, and social interactions.
-Early detection is vital to help these children live happy and fulfilling lives.
-It should be noted, however, that these disorders usually appear in early childhood and may continue throughout their life [1].
+These disorders primarily affect how the brain develops and functions, influencing behavior, learning, and social interactions.
+Early detection is vital to helping these children live happy and fulfilling lives.
+However, it is essential to note that these disorders usually appear in early childhood and can continue throughout a person’s life [1].

 Attention-Deficit/Hyperactivity Disorder (ADHD)

-One of the most known childhood disorders, which affects 6-9% of school-going children worldwide, is ADHD.
-It is noticed as a pattern of inattention, hyperactivity, and impulsive behavior that intercedes with functioning and development.
+One of the most well-known childhood disorders, which affects 6-9% of school-going children worldwide, is ADHD, which involves a pattern of inattention, hyperactivity, and impulsive behavior that interferes with functioning and development [2].

-Symptoms: ADHD symptoms include difficulty focusing during tasks, losing items often, a lack of organizational skills, restlessness, and excessive talking.
+ADHD symptoms include difficulty focusing during tasks, frequent item loss, a lack of organizational skills, restlessness, and excessive talking.
 Children may interrupt conversations or act without thinking about the consequences.

 Autism Spectrum Disorder (ASD)

-ASD presents in many different ways and on a wide scale.
-Some children are seen to present with difficult challenges, while others only need minimal support.
-ASD is described as a developmental condition that is very complex.
+Autism Spectrum Disorder is present in many different ways and on a wide scale.
+Some children present complex challenges, while others only need minimal support.
+Experts describe ASD as a developmental condition that is very complex.
 It affects how children communicate, their social interactions, and their behavior.

-Symptoms: Children with this condition tend to have specific interests and will dive head-first into them.
+Children with ASD often have specific interests and dive into them headfirst.
 They also have increased sensitivity to sensory intakes.
-Children with this disorder may also avoid eye contact, engage in repetitive behaviors (such as hand flapping), and battle to understand social cues.
+Children with this disorder may also avoid eye contact, engage in repetitive behaviors (such as hand flapping), and struggle to understand social cues.

-Speech therapy, occupational therapy, and mental health therapy are some interventions that can assist children with ASD to cultivate the skills needed to better their quality of life.[3].
+Speech therapy, occupational therapy, and mental health therapy are some interventions that can assist children with ASD to cultivate the skills needed to improve their quality of life [4].

 Learning Disabilities